AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

 ### The factory

-We can have a factory that chooses simpler classes that generates specific hashes and return the class of the hash result to the service object.
+We can have a factory that chooses the appropriate to  to generate the correct payload and return it to the service object.
 Something like this:

 ~~~ruby
 class CustomerPayload